-For 2023, we choose only to include Scope 1 and 2 issuer carbon emissions.
-However, from 2024 we are also reporting issuer Scope 3 carbon emissions estimates which aligns to the FCA regulation.
-This allows all data providers more time to improve the coverage and quality of Scope 3 estimates.
-Scope 1 and 2 carbon is also more directly under the control of the individual companies we invest in, whereas scope 3 estimates are more representative of the general carbon emissions of a sector value chain.
+For 2023, we chose only to include Scope 1 and 2 issuer carbon emissions.
+However, from 2024 onwards we are also reporting issuer Scope 3 upstream carbon emissions estimates which aligns to the FCA regulation.
+Scope 1 and 2 carbon is more directly under the control of the individual companies we invest in, whereas scope 3 estimates are more representative of the general carbon emissions of a sector value chain.